foundersandcoders/Node-Shell-Workshop/LESSON2.md

 `element.addEventListener('click', function () {})`

 Here `element` is the target, `click` is the type of event, and `function` is the callback.
 Every time the element is clicked on, the code in the function will be executed.
+'When this happens , do this.'

 Similarly, with: